 Kings: With the exception of the

-elegant deck, all
+elegant pack, all

 kings are seated on a throne underneath a stone arch.
 The tarot kings